Do to Covid-19 and social distancing restrictions the 2020 Gospel Music Spectacular Date has Changed

 It will now be Tuesday, July 28th at 6pm at the Cowan Civic Center Exhibition Hall.

 The New Horizons are a family singing group from Lebanon, Missouri.
 The Group consists of two brothers, Max and Danny Rhoades and one sister, Becky (Rhoades) Buttrey.
-The group started 55 years ago as a male quartet, but in 1973 the brothers found themselves in need of a singer — and waiting in the wings was their younger sister Becky.
+The group started over 56 years ago as a male quartet, but in 1973 the brothers found themselves in need of a singer — and waiting in the wings was their younger sister Becky.
 She was the missing piece, that voice, which was needed to mold the group into what it is today.

 The New Horizons feel they have been put together to fulfill a call God has placed on their family years ago.
 Consistency seems to run in the family for their parents, the late Dean and Julia Mae Rhoades, pastored the same church, the Lebanon Church of the Nazarene, for over 50 years before retiring.
 To God be the glory!